Get Rid Of Back Acne For Good: Treatment for Bacne in Singapore

-A problem that affects the back, shoulders and chest.
-50% of individuals that suffer from facial acne often suffer from bacne as well.
-In Singapore’s humid weather, hair follicles on the back can trap sweat and bacteria, causing breakouts.
-As the skin on our backs are thicker than our skin, it often results in more severe acne.
+A problem that affects the back, shoulders and chest – 50% of individuals that suffer from facial acne often suffer from bacne as well.
+Especially in Singapore’s humid weather, hair follicles on the back are exposed to more sweat and bacteria, causing hostile breakouts.
+As the skin on our backs are thicker than our facial skin, this tends to result in more severe acne as well.

 Call us today at (65) 6532 2400 to book an appointment on any of our cosmetic services and treatments.

-What Causes Back Acne / What Causes Body Acne?
+What Causes Back Acne?

-Acne is a multifactorial problem.
-This mean simply that there are many factors that cause acne.
-All of these factors contribute to making the problem worse, and solving just one of the factors will not solve the entire problem.
+This means that there are plenty of factors that can cause and exacerbate acne.
+While any of these factors contribute to worsening your acne – eliminating just one of them will also not likely solve your problems.

-Here are some of the factors that cause Back / Body Acne:
+Here are some of the factors:

 Long Pulse Laser Treatment for Back Acne - Bacne

-Laser Treatment for Scars
+Laser Treatment for Acne Scars